• Our Impact

 Company’s response

-The Fourth Estate reached out to LDK Travels several times between Monday and Wednesday seeking a response, including the locations of the Swiss and Alphabet hotels.
+The Fourth Estate reached out to JDK Travel and Tours several times between Monday and Wednesday seeking a response, including the locations of the Swiss and Alphabet hotels.
 However, although the company repeatedly promised to respond, no response was provided.

 Management response